no-defun-allowed/concurrent-hash-tables/README.md

 library, however, is licensed under the BSD two-clause license, and not the Cooperative Software License, as decentralise2 is.

+![Some timelines generated from profiling decentralise2.
+The serial listing parser took 8 seconds, but has a 2 second pause while it was parsing; the concurrent parser took 9 seconds but had no pause; and the concurrent parser with concurrent hash table took about 7.5 seconds with no pause.](Images/timelines.png)

+This concurrent hash table has improved the performance of decentralise2, as it allows node information parsing to occur concurrently with other connections' activities.
+(We made these timelines using [clim.flamegraph](https://github.com/scymtym/clim.flamegraph).)

 ## Protocol

 `(concurrent-hash-table:make-chash-table &key test segment-hash-function size)`